Sisu Auto

-Sisu Auto is a truck manufacturer based in Raseborg, Finland.
+Oy Sisu Auto Ab is a truck manufacturer based in Raseborg, Finland.
 Its name comes from the Finnish word sisu meaning guts, grit and determination.

-Sisu Auto has a subsidiary company, "Sisu Defence", producing high mobility tactical vehicles for military use.
+Sisu Auto has a subsidiary company, Sisu Defence, producing high mobility tactical vehicles for military use.

 Production

 Civil trucks

-The currently available Sisu Polar variants are with 3, 4 or 5 axles in various layouts.
+The currently available Sisu Polar variants are with three, four or five axles in various layouts.
 The applications are: